ssk-d/fireflutter/README.md

 #### Google Sign-in Setup for Android

-- Generate debug SHA1
+- Generate debug hash and get SHA1 as described in [Debug hash key](#debug-hash-key)
 - Add it into `Firebase => Project Settings => General => Your apps => Android apps => com.sonub.fireflutter => Add finger print`
 - Click save.

-- Important: you need to generate upload SHA1 and deploy SHA1 for production app.
+- It's important to know that you need to generate two release SHA1 keys for production app.
+One for upload SHA1, the other for deploy SHA1.
+- [Facebook Sign In Setup for Android](#facebook-sign-in-setup-for-android) is required to sign in with Google (in our case).

 - To see if this setting works, try the code in [Google Sign-in](#google-sign-in) section.

 - Warning: If you meet error `MissingPluginException(No implementation found for method init on channel plugins.flutter.io/google_sign_in)`, see the [MissingPluginException google_sign_in](#missingpluginexception-google_sign_in)

-#### Facebook Login Setup
+#### Facebook Sign In Setup

+##### Facebook Sign In Setup for iOS

-##### Facebook Login Setup for Android
+##### Facebook Sign In Setup for Android

-In this chapter, Facebook login setup for Android is explanined in detail.
+In this chapter, Facebook sign in setup for Android is explanined in detail.

 All the information is coming from [flutter_facebook_auth](https://pub.dev/packages/flutter_facebook_auth) which is the package we use for Facebook login.